-AEO is the primary point of contact for undergraduate, GSAS, and SEAS students seeking reasonable accommodations for a disability.
-With information from students, along with documentation, our office is able to plan with students to provide reasonable accommodations for course work, housing, dining, transportation, and other aspects of student life, as appropriate.
+Welcome to the Disability Access Office (DAO)!
+DAO is the primary point of contact for undergraduate, GSAS, and SEAS students seeking reasonable accommodations for a disability.
+With information from students and supporting documentation, our office is able to plan with students to provide reasonable accommodations for course work, housing, dining, transportation, and other aspects of student life as appropriate.

 Please follow the steps detailed below to request disability or health-related accommodations for academic, residential life, and campus activities:

-We ask that you complete the Registration Form on AIM.
+We ask that you complete an Application on AIM.
 You will be asked to upload your most up-to-date documentation.

 Our office is committed to working with students to formulate the most appropriate accommodations for a disability.
 Current documentation helps us to determine whether a student is eligible for accommodations and ensure that students’ needs are being met.
 Some conditions may change over time and we want to know the current functional impact of any disability.

-We ask that you please share our documentation guidelines with your medical provider to ensure they are providing the most relevant information for AEO’s purposes.
+We ask that you please share our documentation guidelines with your medical provider to ensure they are providing the most relevant information for DAO's purposes.

-Please note if you have provided documentation to Harvard University Health Services, you must also send a separate copy to AEO.
+Please note if you have provided documentation to Harvard University Health Services, you must also send a separate copy to DAO.

 Step 3: Attend an Access Meeting

 Impersonal documents do not provide the whole picture of who students are or what their accommodation needs may be.
-Once we have received registration materials, an in-person meeting with an AEO Accommodations Administrator is required to move forward with implementing accommodations.
-An access meeting provides time for open discussion and helps AEO assess what accommodations might be appropriate on an individualized, case-by-case basis.
+Once we have received application materials, an in-person meeting with an DAO Accessibility Advisor is required to move forward with implementing accommodations.
+An access meeting provides time for open discussion and helps DAO assess what accommodations might be appropriate on an individualized, case-by-case basis.